arcanemachine/rate_limiter_man/README.md

   def start(_type, _args) do
     children =
       [
         # Add the task supervisor before adding any rate limiters.
-The task supervisor should only
+The task supervisor must only
         # be declared once
-        RateLimiterMan.new_task_supervisor(),
+        RateLimiterMan.TaskSupervisor,
         # Add the desired rate limiter(s).
 The OTP app name and config key must match the app name
         # and key used in your config file
         RateLimiterMan.new_rate_limiter(:your_project, YourProject.SomeApi),